 You see, unlike your standard economic boom, which occurs by growth compounding over time, the MINI boom's a short term fix for the housing market that's been created mainly by the introduction of the Stamp Duty Holiday.
 This means that, unlike the typical market boom, the MINI boom isn't supported by years of solid growth; as we all know, markets with little or no foundations are often a lot more volatile and more sensative to disruption - (cough) a second lockdown, perhaps?

 So with this in mind, would a second lockdown in the UK see property prices plummet?
 Or, should you just brush all your worries about a bad UK property price forecast under the carpet and sell your property now while prices are high?
 Find the answer to this and more below…

 Want to know something specific about how a second lockdown could effect property prices, or other parts of the property market?
 Use the menu below to find what you want to know, fast!

 - Is the UK going into a second lockdown?

-- What procedures are being taken to curb a second wave of coronavirus?
+- What procedures have been taken to try and curb this second wave of coronavirus?

 - What would be the effects of a second lockdown?